QuickBooks Blog

 Performing break-even analysis: The break-even point in action

-Break-even analysis is an essential financial analysis for all businesses, from startups to established businesses looking to roll out a new product or increase total revenue.
+Break-even analysis is an essential part of financial forecasting for all businesses, from startups to established businesses looking to roll out a new product or increase total revenue.
 Here are two examples of the break-even analysis template in use:

 Let’s say your company has developed a new widget.
 You’re trying to determine the break-even point of your new business.
 Here’s what you know: